Please Note: Firefox and some other search engines are not suitable – Use “Internet Explorer” for this page to load perfectly!

 “pagan church of

-levels of learning & understanding of the blessed Word of YaHVaH Elohim
+& understanding of the blessed Word of YaHVaH Elohim

 The three levels of learning & understanding of the blessed Word of YaHVaH Elohim(the Lord God):